Documentation

 Twilio Voice source configuration

-The Voice dropdown lets you choose from several AI voices.
+The Voice name dropdown lets you choose from several AI voices.
 Pick the one that best fits the tone and audience of your survey.

 Step 2: Design your survey